 Emax veneers are constructed of a hard, metal-free, and aesthetically natural material that marries form and function.
 Not only will your new smile be radiant, it will also last years longer than traditional restorations.

-This is Dr. Holladay’s preferred ceramic system for anterior teeth, as it can be crafted to be incredibly thin, while maintaining incredible durability and surpassing porcelain’s aesthetic results.
+This is Dr. Holladay’s preferred ceramic system for anterior teeth, as its strength allows for incredibly thin, while maintaining incredible durability and surpassing porcelain’s aesthetic results.

 The first step for porcelain veneers is impressions of your existing teeth.
-These impressions are sent to the lab for a wax-up.
-The wax-up shows the patient what can be accomplished.
-It also gives the patient a chance to change the shape or size of the veneers before they are made.
-This is the MOST important step and the step that most dentist skip entirely.
+Dr. Holladay may need to make room for veneers with a buffing method to remove tooth enamel.
+Then we take impressions.
+We fit you with temporary veneers so your smile looks better already.
+We send the impressions to the lab for a wax-up.
+The wax-up shows you how we can transform your smile.
+It also gives you a chance to change the shape or size of the veneers before the lab makes them.
+This is the MOST important step and the step that most dentists skip entirely.

 Next, we will carefully check the completed veneers for proper color matching and fit.

-During the final placement of the veneers, a substance will first be applied to the teeth that will strengthen the bond between the cement and the tooth.
-Next, the final veneers are carefully bonded to the teeth using a strong adherent.
+During the final placement of the veneers, we will lightly etch your tooth to strengthen the bond between the cement and the tooth.
+Next, Dr. Holladay will carefully bond the veneer to the teeth using a strong adherent.
 The last step is to look through the mirror at your new beautiful smile.

-Composite veneers can be applied during a single office visit.
+We can apply composite veneers during a single office visit.
 After careful discussion of desired results and options for treatment, we will help you choose the correct color for your veneer.